Advanced-Command-Handler/Advanced-Command-Handler/README.md

 });
 ```

-**You have to put the command into a category folder into your commands folder.**
+**You have to put the command into a category folder into your commands folder like in the example.**

 ##### **__This is an example, the message event is not integrated into the command handler, you have to create it yourself !__**